Lyrical Moments | Singapore Wedding Photography

 Nonetheless, it’s really good to hear what different judges have to got to say about the images that were submitted – expert opinions are certainly more valuable!

-Chinese New Year sure come early this year! icon smile Canon Creative Asia Wedding Photographer of the Year!
+Chinese New Year sure come early this year! 🙂

 The previous post about the Hasselblad H4D-40 has officially become the most read thread on this blog ever!
 There has been so much interests in it from both clients as well as photographers about this new tool that we are using.